Battle of the Java Sea: Night ambush

 Haguro and Nachi instantly picked up speed and raced to engage the enemy yet again.
 Haguros floatplane this time tracked Doorman's every movement, which were now far more predictable than earlier in the battle.
 It was just before midnight that the Japanese optical systems picked up the enemy force at long range.
 Steaming at maximum speed, Haguro and Nachi closed to 16,000 yards.
 Low on ammunition for their main guns, they instead opted for a stealthy torpedo attack, in which Nachi unleashed eight torpedoes, and Haguro four.

 The Allied fleet detected Nachi's torpedoes at 23:32 and took evasive action, but Java, at the end of the battle line, did not turn fast enough.
 A torpedo struck near her stern and ignited her magazine.
-The resulting explosion was so violent that 100 ft of her stern was blown off and heat was felt onboard other ships in formation.
+The resulting explosion was so violent that 100 ft of her stern was blown off and heat was felt on board other ships in formation.
 Damage control was hopeless, and she sank in about 15 minutes.
 Only 19 crewmembers survived.